-A WIDS deployed for CSfC is only required to monitor the WLAN Access System using 802.11 WLAN within the 2.4 GHz and 5.0 GHz frequencies.
-Any additional capability to detect protocols outside of the 802.11 WLAN 2.4 GHz and 5.0 GHz frequency bands is an optional capability and not required when a WIDS system monitors a controlled space, or monitors a WLAN Access System.
+A WIDS deployed for CSfC is only required to monitor the WLAN Access System using 802.11 WLAN within the 2.4 GHz, 5 GHz, and 6 GHz frequencies.
+Any additional capability to detect protocols outside of the aforementioned frequency bands are an optional capability and not required when a WIDS system monitors a controlled space, or monitors a WLAN Access System.
 If the WLAN Access System is not using an 802.11 WLAN Access System, and instead using another form of transport, then a WIDS is not required but highly recommended and should be used when possible.
 The AO may make the decision to deploy a WIDS capable of monitoring the specific WLAN Access System being implemented.

-Additionally, the AO may want to have the capability to detect other protocols within a controlled space which is outside of the required 802.11 WLAN standard.
+Additionally, the AO may want to have the capability to detect other protocols within a controlled space outside of the required 802.11 WLAN standard.
 In this case the AO may want to deploy a WIDS capable of detecting the desired protocols or a secondary WIDS to augment the detection capability.
 If a secondary WIDS is deployed, it must be deployed IAW Section 5.1.
 These protocols may include, but are not limited to: cellular communications, Wireless Personal Area Network (WPAN) protocols, short range high bandwidth protocols and long range low band width protocols.